 It is available to anybody with a smartphone, tablet, laptop, or computer.
 You do not need to enroll in a trainer or a language school.

-The app cost is also far less than the cost of genuine language classes taken online or at a language school.
+The app costs less than online language classes or attending a language school.

 Can you learn Japanese with an app?